Hedge and Mutual Funds' Fees and the Separation of Private Investments: Introduction

 The results can inform the decisions of investors and regulators alike.
 For investors, the main message is that moral hazard can be mitigated by arrangements that increase a manager's horizon, such as longer lock-up periods, infrequent redemptions, deferred compensation, or clawback provisions.
 These observations are broadly consistent with those of \citet*{aragon2010}, who find that some of these features help alleviate asymmetric-information issues for hedge funds.
 From a regulatory viewpoint, our results suggest that, in order to reduce managers' incentive to privately trade against investors' interest, restrictions on managers' private investments may be less important than incentive contracts that encourage managers to plan with a long term perspective.

+The analysis of this paper relies on the maximization of the \emph{equivalent safe rate} for constant relative risk aversion and a long horizon, which summarizes the expected utility of the management contract in terms of an equivalent risk-free rate earned on private wealth in lieu of the risky flow of fees and returns.
+This criterion focuses on the stationary, persistent tradeoffs of the model, which dominate its long-term performance, while neglecting initial conditions, such as the initial ratio between the fund's assets and the manager's private wealth.

+Importantly, this asymptotic criterion is immune to the well-known fallacies of growth-optimal portfolios \citep{merton1974fallacy,samuelson1974generalized}, in which the first two asymptotic moments of logarithmic wealth are used to approximate expected utility, because the equivalent safe rate measures the exponential rate of growth of \emph{true} expected utility with the horizon.
+Rather, the limit of this criterion lies in the relative importance of such a rate in determining expected utility, equivalent to the question of whether the horizon is long enough -- which is not addressed in this paper.

+The effectiveness of the equivalent safe rate is thus a quantitative (ultimately, empirical) issue, similar to the relevance of turnpike portfolios \citep{leland1972turnpike} for long horizons, which depends critically on the parameter values considered \citep{dybvig1999portfolio}.
+The equivalent safe rate performs well with horizons as short as two years in portfolio choice with transaction costs \citep{gerhold2014transaction}, and with horizons of about twenty years with stochastic investment opportunities \citep{guasoni2012portfolios}, while estimates for the problem considered here remain an open question.

-As a word of caution, we emphasize that the results in this paper do not establish how long a ``long horizon'' should be.
-This important aspect is not treated here, mainly because the presence of fees does not allow us to establish finite-horizon bounds akin to those of \cite{guasoni2012portfolios}.
-Furthermore, the main message of the paper -- that long horizons mitigate moral hazards for fund managers -- can be read in reverse as pointing to short horizons as an essential ingredient of any model of portfolio delegation that reproduces substantial moral hazards.
+Such a word of caution notwithstanding, the main message of the paper -- that long horizons mitigate moral hazards for fund managers -- can be read in reverse as pointing to short horizons as an essential ingredient of any model of portfolio delegation that reproduces substantial moral hazards.

+The literature on turnpike portfolios also suggests that our results are likely to remain valid in the same form for utility functions that are only approximately isoelastic for high levels of wealth.
+Such a generalization is not pursued here, but its conclusions would require the double qualification that the horizon be long enough so that both initial conditions are irrelevant, \emph{and} wealth grows fast enough into the domain of approximate isoelasticity.
+On the other hand, relaxing the assumption made here of constant investment opportunities is presumably more challenging.
+At best, the parametric conditions for attention separation would be highly model-dependent.
+At worst, the results may simply fail to hold, for example, in (admittedly improbable) models where personal and professional investment opportunities alternately exclude each other, therefore the manager can achieve a superior return by alternating attention to whichever opportunity is present.